Crooked Colours

 Slabber originally conceived the project with fellow producer Leon Debaughn in Perth in 2013.
 Later joined by drummer Liam Merrett-Park.
 The project's first album Vera was released in June 2017.
 Their sophomore album Langata was released in 2019.

+In December 2023 Slabber made an announcement saying that both Debaughn and Merrett-Park "are moving on to the next stages of their lives" and that he would continue under the Crooked Colours name.

 Touring

 Crooked Colours has performed at many festivals and events including: Groovin The Moo, Spilt Milk, Beyond The Valley, Falls Festival, Bonnaroo, and Splendour In The Grass.